Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 Board Certified PAs who apply for the PA-C Emeritus designation will be so designated following the expiration of their PA-C board certification provided they meet the following requirements:

-1. Document their retirement from clinical practice to the satisfaction of NCCPA;
+1. Document their retirement from clinical practice to the satisfaction of NCCPA by submitting the PA-C Retirement Form.

 2. Have been certified by NCCPA at least 20 cumulative years during their PA career or document that they have retired from clinical practice due to permanent disability and have qualified for federal Social Security Disability Insurance benefits and/or disability retirement or long-term disability benefits (acceptable documentation is a statement, record or letter on official letterhead from one of the following: a treating physician/medical professional, a federal government agency which issues or provides disability benefits or a state vocational rehabilitation agency);